 No matter which one you choose, always remember to buy high-quality filters.
 That will affect the taste of your coffee.
 So unbleached or bleached, it doesn’t really matter.
 Just make sure they are the right size and the correct thickness so you can brew a great cup of your favorite coffee every time.

 There is much debate in the coffee world over something as simple as a coffee filter.
-Should you use a paper coffee filter or a metal filter?
+And it doesn’t end at the bleached or unbleached crossroads.
 The Paper Vs. Metal coffee filter debate is one for the ages and one likely to continue for years as well.

 But which one makes the best coffee?
 Of course, what makes coffee the best is highly subjective.
 After all, what I think is the best coffee isn’t necessarily what you think is the best coffee.
 So, to help solve this debate, or perhaps add to it, let’s examine these very different filters to see if we can determine which one is the best.